Eatham532/Software-Engineering-HSC-Textbook/docs/Year12/SoftwareAutomation/Chapter-20-ML-and-automation-basics/20-01-What-is-AI-vs-ML/quiz.md

-# 20.01 What Is Ai Vs Ml - Quiz
+# 20.01 What is AI vs ML - Quiz

-!!! quiz "Section 20.01 Quiz: What Is Ai Vs Ml"
+!!! quiz "Section 20.01 Quiz: What is AI vs ML"

     Test your understanding of key concepts from this section.